Posted on September 14, 2022

 The MIPS Improvement Activities (IA) performance category measures a clinician or group’s engagement in clinical activities that improve clinical practice, care delivery, and outcomes.
-It is one of four categories under the MIPS program.
-This year clinicians will need to attest to Improvement Activities, in addition to reporting the MIPS Quality and Promoting Interoperability categories, to ensure they reach the new minimum threshold of 60 points to avoid a MIPS penalty.
+This year clinicians will need to attest to the Improvement Activities category, alongside reporting other MIPS categories, to ensure they reach the new minimum threshold of 75 points needed to avoid a MIPS penalty.
 The last day to start a new activity for a minimum 90-day reporting period is October 3, 2022.
-This article provides an overview of the Improvement Activities category, explains how to maximize MIPS points, and offers tips on selecting activities most relevant to a clinician’s practice.
+This article provides an overview of the IA category and offers tips on selecting activities most relevant to a clinician’s practice.

 MIPS Improvement Activities (IA) - The Basics